 Retain Archaeologist.
-Prior to development of off-site improvements, a County of San Luis Obispo-qualified archaeologist shall be retained by the applicant to conduct a review of California Historical Resources Information System records search data to determine the presence of known resources and determine if the off-site improvement areas have been previously subject to archaeological study, and whether the study adequately addresses the potential for archaeological resources to occur within the disturbance area associated with implementation of the project.
+Prior to development of off-site improvements, a County of San Luis Obispo-qualified archaeologist shall be retained by the applicant, in coordination with the Nipomo Community Services District, to conduct a review of California Historical Resources Information System records search data to determine the presence of known resources and determine if the off-site improvement areas have been previously subject to archaeological study, and whether the study adequately addresses the potential for archaeological resources to occur within the disturbance area associated with implementation of the project.

 If it is determined a study has not been conducted or existing research does not meet California Environmental Quality Act requirements for the identification and treatment of California Register of Historical Resources-eligible resources, a new study shall be conducted.
 The study shall identify archaeological resources that have the potential to be impacted by future development and provide mitigation measures to avoid and/or minimize potential impacts.
 Additional tasks, such as Native American coordination, Phase II archaeological testing, Phase III data recovery, and historic research, shall be conducted as necessary.
 The study shall identify cultural resources that have the potential to be impacted by future development and identify resource-specific mitigation measures to avoid and/or minimize potential impacts.
-The study shall be submitted to the County of San Luis Obispo Planning and Building Department prior to initiation of site preparation for off-site improvements.
+The study shall be submitted to the Nipomo Community Services District for implementation County of San Luis Obispo Planning and Building Department prior to initiation of site preparation for off-site improvements and to the County of San Luis Obispo Planning and Building Department for verification of compliance with this measure.